-Version 19.14.0 of the .Net Core client libraries introduced preview support for Self-Contained publishing (both in a published directory, and in single-file mode), as well as support for consumption by .NET 5.0 projects.
-A number of issues related to connectivity to SQL Server Analysis Services that were identified in the previous release have been fixed.
+Version 19.14.0 of the .Net Core client libraries introduced preview support for Self-Contained publishing (both in a published directory, and in single-file mode), in addition to support for consumption by .NET 5.0 projects.
+Several issues related to connectivity to SQL Server Analysis Services that were identified in the previous release have been fixed.

 Understanding client libraries